zavolanlab/SCINPAS/README.md

 Type2 is cell type that you expect changes in average terminal exon length and/or the number of intronic polyA sites. e.g. elongating spermatid.
 This is only relevant if you do "cell_type_analysis".

-**Note: folder structures/locations, gtf file and reference genome can be changed in the nextflow.config file.
+**Note: folder structures/locations, gtf file, catalog, reference genome and result folder can be changed in the nextflow.config file.
-However, input file format, gtf, fasta file and negative control should not be changed because downstream processes expect that name.**
+However, input file format and negative control format should not be changed because downstream processes expect that name.**

 ## Command line